-So a quick update as of November 17, 2017.
-This year the campsite booking process has been really sucky.
+So a quick update as of March 2018.
+The 2017 year of bookings the campsite booking was really sucky.
 After completing the trek ourselves (and loved it) there are some really large stand out issues.
 Mainly that you need to go to three websites to book.
 2017 was the first year that complusory bookings were required.

 Yes, the booking process sucks.
 It’s difficult and currently unreliable.
-Whilst we had no issue with Vertice in booking in June, this was not the case for most people.
+Whilst we had no issue with Vertice in booking in June, this was not the case for most people come July.
 During our time in Puerto Natales, and during a natural disaster no less, the O Trek was closed.
 Then the Vertice offices were shut.
 And then so was Fantastico Sur and Conaf.
 This is South America.
 Shit goes wrong.
 You pick up your knickers nad move on.

 Don’t turn up without a booking.
 You may be refused entry to an area, turned away by rangers or pushed on to another campsite.
 If your hostel tells you to just turn up don’t believe them.
 We watched people be turned away from the fully booked campsites and made to walk for several more hours til the next campsite.

 If you haven’t gotten all your campsites booked for the 2018-19 season then consider hiking elsewhere.
 Or just using the campsites that you do have booked and enjoy this wonderful part of the world.